Understanding Chronic Pain

 Chronic pain syndrome

-Sometimes, no cause can be found for a person's chronic pain.
+In some cases, no cause can be found for a person's chronic pain.
 Some people with chronic pain develop chronic pain syndrome.
-This includes anxiety and depression, anger, and changed lifestyle in addition to the pain.
-It is important to seek treatment for these pain-associated problems even when the chronic pain itself can't be cured.
+In addition to the pain, this can include:

 Definition and Pathogenesis of Chronic Pain.
 UpToDate, Diagnostic judgment: Chronic pain syndrome, pain disorder, and malingering.
 Hayes, B. BC Medical Journal.
 2002, is.
 44, ed.
 6, pp. 312-16., Evaluation of Chronic Pain in Adults.
 UpToDate

-Image reviewed by StayWell medical illustration team.,Moe, Jimmy, MD,Taylor, Wanda, L., RN, PhD
+Image reviewed by StayWell medical illustration team.,Moe, Jimmy, MD